SaitoTech/saito-lite/docs/standards/events.md

 ## Abstract

-The following document describes the major events that occur in the Saito Wallet, along with the recommended mechanism for adding and removing events.
-Modules may use the following to be notified when activities happen such as change in account balance, change in preferred crypto, registration of a username and other activities.
+The following document describes the major events that occur in the Saito client, along with the recommended mechanism for adding and removing events.

 | Field   | Value             |
 | ------- | ----------------- |